florestefano1975/ComfyUI-HiDiffusion/README.md

 ## Important update!

-**The node for using SDXL models now uses any locally downloaded checkpoint!**
+**The node for using SDXL now uses any locally downloaded checkpoint!**

 ![ComfyUI-HiDiffusion SDXL node](/assets/sdxl.png)